Audio Vacuum Tube Manufacturers

 - Founded in 2016.

-- The only manufacturer making tubes with molybdenum plates: ER242, ER284, ER300B-Mo, and ER888.
+- The only manufacturer (besides LINLAI as of 2020) making tubes with molybdenum plates: ER242, ER284, ER300B-Mo, and ER888.
 The first three are moly-plate versions of the 211, 845, and 300B respectively, and the third is a moly-plate version of the newly-designed ER887 (a directly-heated thoriated-tungsten triode with relatively high gain, for use as a driver).
 Molybdenum has the 6th highest melting point of any element (2617°C), and thus such plates can safely operate at higher temperature than conventional nickel plates—red-plating can happen without damage!
 The ER888 even has laser-cut slots in the molybdenum plate, so that the glow of the thoriated tungsten filaments can shine through.

 - To emphasize price differences between boutique and normal manufacturers: a matched pair of ELROG 300Bs is about $1,450 USD, compared to $125 USD for Shuguang 300Bs!